Principles of Innovation: Getting Rid of YesterdayAdd bookmark

 Drucker formulated his principles, which consisted of the following:

 - Analyze the sources of innovation for opportunities

 - Determine customer needs, wants and expectations

 - Innovation should aim at leadership

-Drucker suggested that purposeful, systematic innovation begins with analysis of the opportunities, and classifies "Seven Sources of Innovative Opportunity."
+Drucker suggested that purposeful, systematic innovation begins with an analysis of the opportunities, and classifies "Seven Sources of Innovative Opportunity."
 He classified these as sources within the business or industry and those that deal with changes outside the enterprise or industry.

-According to Drucker, "The first four lie within the business or industry.
+According to Drucker, "The first four lies within the business or industry.
 They are basically "symptoms" but are reliable indicators of changes that have already taken place or which can be made to occur with little effort."

 A more detailed review of these sources will be discussed in another Drucker series article to follow.
 Readers may also refer to Drucker’s book Innovation & Entrepreneurship (1985) and Dr. Swaim’s, The Strategic Drucker (2010) for a discussion of these sources.

 Determining customer needs, wants and expectations does not fall in the area of rocket science and reinforces the need for marketing and marketing research.

 According to Drucker, innovations that are simple and focused should be directed toward a specific, clear and designed application, and should be focused on a specific need that it satisfies and the specific end result that it produces.